 Pressure Treated Plywood is chemically treated.
 This chemical can be harmful to the human body and can also be responsible for skin reactions.

 Generally, its durability is good but less than that of marine grade or solid hardwood.

 Why is Marine Grade Plywood Better?

-Improving marine plywood depends on many things.
-Improving marine plywood depends on many things such as veneer sheets, glue, and the right way to make it.
-For marine application, Marine-grade plywood is a good choice
+The quality of marine plywood depends on many things.
+Such as the quality of veneer sheets, glue, and the right way to make it.

 Marine plywood doesn’t have as many voids as regular plywood, which makes it structurally stronger.

 Can you paint marine-grade plywood?

 Yes, you can paint or stain marine plywood.
 It accepts all types of paints well.
 But before painting, you have to sand the surface and do a thin coat of latex-based primer.